Raj S. Shah

 IMG_0664.jpg

 My research focuses on the practical use of AI to support human well-being.
 I approach this through three complementary directions: (1) Technical methods for LLM safety, robustness, and control.
 I develop techniques such as effective unlearning to protect users, watermarking for authorship verification, and continual learning in real environments.
 (2) Using pre-trained language models (PLMs) as computational models of human cognition.
 I use PLMs to better understand human cognition; developing theoretically grounded linking hypotheses, modeling reasoning patterns, and evaluating when and why model behavior aligns with or diverges from human judgments and developmental trajectories.
-Recently, I have been exploring the developmental alignment of models (check out the BabyLM workshop: https://babylm.github.io/index.html).
+Recently, I have been exploring the developmental alignment of models.
 (3) Benchmarks and evaluation protocols for practical scenarios and contexts.
 I design domain-specific evaluations for mental health, social-media visualizations, global representations, clinical documentation, and financial language modeling.
 These evaluations expose where AI failures have real human consequences.
-Overall, my research collectively aims to work towards value-aligned use of AI through technical methods combined with effective evaluations.
+Overall, my research aims to advance value-aligned AI use through technical methods and effective evaluation.

 latest posts